nemati768/Path/contents/path/constancy/index.md

 - Interpretation => there is one designer
     - Inductive reasoning
     - No constancy in systems with two or more wills

-- Challenge
+### Challenges

 - Find a system with two or more wills, that is constant over time
 - Find a system, even with **ONE** will, that is constant over time